Why does estradiol matter on TRT?

 - Estradiol by LC-MS/MS (general LC-MS/MS name)

 If your lab report only says "Estradiol" with no methodology note, it is most likely the standard immunoassay.
 Ask your prescriber to reorder.
-See our guide on where to get TRT blood work done for labs that default to the sensitive assay.
+See our blood work pillar guide for the full list of tests to request on a TRT panel.

 What is a normal estradiol range on TRT?